MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-predictions.md

 ---
 # Make predictions in database with Machine Learning extension (preview) for Azure Data Studio

-Learn how to use [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to make predictions with an ONNX model in your database.
+Learn how to use the [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to make predictions with an ONNX model in your database.
+The steps below will generate a T-SQL script using [PREDICT](../t-sql/queries/predict-transact-sql.md) to make predictions on the dataset stored in your table with a model that is previously imported, resides in a local file, or from Azure Machine Learning.

 > [!IMPORTANT]
 > Make pridictions with the Machine Learning extension currently only supports [Azure SQL Edge with ONNX](/azure/azure-sql-edge/onnx-overview).